harryme17/fastapi-email-validator/README.md

 # 🚀 FastAPI Email Validator API

-A high-performance API to validate email addresses by checking domain validity, MX records, blacklist status, and more.
+A API to validate email addresses by checking domain validity, MX records, blacklist status, and more.

 ## ✅ Features
 - Domain Expiry & Age Calculation